What is myositis?

 - the presence of autoantibodies, which are tiny proteins that can attack the body’s own healthy tissues and cells.

-There is no autoantibody test that can prove for certain that you have myositis, but there are tests that can be helpful in making a diagnosis.
+There is no autoantibody test that can prove for certain you have myositis, but there are tests that can be helpful in making a diagnosis.

-About 80–90% of people with polymyositis and dermatomyositis test positive for ANA, but healthy people can also test positive so it’s only helpful alongside all the other information about your symptoms.
+Healthy people can also test positive so it’s only helpful alongside all the other information about your symptoms.

 Even if these tests haven’t led to a diagnosis of myositis, they may have helped your doctor rule out other conditions.
 There are other tests to help confirm a myositis diagnosis.

 An unusual pattern of electrical activity in a number of different muscles can be due to myositis.
-The test isn’t very painful, but may be uncomfortable.
+The test isn’t very painful but may be uncomfortable.